Future Object Detection with Spatiotemporal Transformers: Abstract

 \section{Abstract}

-We explore future object prediction -- a challenging problem where all objects visible in a future video frame are to be predicted.
-We propose to tackle this problem end-to-end by training a detection transformer to directly output future objects.
-In order to make accurate predictions about the future, it is necessary to capture the dynamics in the scene, both of other objects and of the ego-camera.
-We extend existing detection transformers in two ways to capture the scene dynamics.
-First, we experiment with three different mechanisms that enable the model to spatiotemporally process multiple frames.
-Second, we feed ego-motion information to the model via cross-attention.
-We show that both of these cues substantially improve future object prediction performance.
-Our final approach learns to capture the dynamics and make predictions on par with an oracle for 100 ms prediction horizons, and outperform baselines for longer prediction horizons.
+We propose the task Future Object Detection, in which the goal is to predict the bounding boxes for all visible objects in a future video frame.
+While this task involves recognizing temporal and kinematic patterns, in addition to the semantic and geometric ones, it only requires annotations in the standard form for individual, single (future) frames, in contrast to expensive full sequence annotations.
+We propose to tackle this task with an end-to-end method, in which a detection transformer is trained to directly output the future objects.
+In order to make accurate predictions about the future, it is necessary to capture the dynamics in the scene, both object motion and the movement of the ego-camera.
+To this end, we extend existing detection transformers in two ways.
+First, we experiment with three different mechanisms that enable the network to spatiotemporally process multiple frames.
+Second, we provide ego-motion information to the model in a learnable manner.
+We show that both of these extensions improve the future object detection performance substantially.
+Our final approach learns to capture the dynamics and makes predictions on par with an oracle for prediction horizons up to 100 ms, and outperforms all baselines for longer prediction horizons.
+By visualizing the attention maps, we observe that a form of tracking emerges within the network.
+Code is available at \rurl{github.com/atonderski/future-object-detection}.